![]() |

 Deletion:

-Once in a while you'd like to get rid of text,
+Once in a while you'd like to get rid of text, whitespace,

-or whatever.
-You can of course look for all the offending objects and delete then one by one on the working-area.
+hard bar lines or whatever.
+You can of course look for all the offending objects

-However, a much more efficient way is to use one of the delete functions provided here.
+way is to use one of the delete functions provided here.

-Delete enharmonization,shifts,
+Delete enharmonization,shifts, manual

-ties, combi-notes, grace-notes,
+clustering, ties, combi-notes, grace-notes, whitespace,

-hard pages or bar lines, lyrics,
+hard pages or bar lines, lyrics, info-text, dynamic symbols,

-symbols, tempo changes,
+chord symbols, tempo changes, color changes

 Other: